 If this setting is off, click it once to turn it on.

 WARNING: Allowing installation of third-party apps can be a sizable security risk, as Amazon points out.
-Tom’s Guide is not aware of any attacks that a cybercriminal could carry out through a Fire TV device, but that doesn’t mean such exploits don’t exist.
+In fact, Kodi installations on older Apple TVs were trivial to compromise.
 Installing Kodi on a Fire TV device involves a trade-off between security and convenience.
 Weigh your options carefully before installing.

 4. Acquire the Downloader app.